WoltLab/docs.woltlab.com/docs/migration_wcf-21_php.md

 #### Converting from BBCode

-{% include callout.html content="Enabling message conversion for HTML messages is undefined and yields unexpected results." type="warning" %}
+!!! warning "Enabling message conversion for HTML messages is undefined and yields unexpected results."

 Legacy message that still use raw bbcodes must be converted to be properly parsed by the html processors.
 This process is enabled by setting the fourth parameter of `process()` to `true`.